tobbbe/dotfiles/README.md

 	- exceptions: excalidraw.com, stackoverflow.com, github.com
 - in about:config
 	- closeWindowWithLastTab false
-	- browser.urlbar.filter.javascript false (to be able to search booklets, "form fill" for example)
+	- browser.urlbar.filter.javascript false (to be able to search booklets, "form fill" for example.
+Then use "ff" in address bar (configured shortcut on the bookmark))

 ## Addons
 - vimium